BrickNumber5/tesa/README.md

 ## Manifesto

-I've worked with a lot of programming languages, and like some features not others.
+I've worked with a lot of programming languages, and like some features but not others.
 This section will outline the four design principles of TESA, for which it is named.
 Note the following should not be taken as a condemnation of certain styles of programming but rather as an expression of my personal preference.

 ### Terse